 Finn has a new love interest in the Flame Princess.
 Shippers are already starting to get into combat mode, with both Finn/Bubblegum and Finn/Marceline shippers screaming at her while Bubblegum/Marceline fans team up with Finn/Flame Princess shippers so they can have their cake and eat it whole.

 Finn/Flame Princess is sunk, seeing as how Finn manipulated her into fighting Ice King.
 She says they can still be friends though.
+This, however, is no good for those who still ship them.
+At this point, fans accept one of two outcomes: either Finn and Flame Princess get back together, or Flame Princess is Killed Off for Real.

 Despite a little bit of shiptease and a growing number of fanarts, Finn/LSP has mostly avoiding going to war.